Character Or Crazy???

 - Next was a very Charlie Kaufman style short film where Louise Lasser is at a diner with her date.
 It seems like she's rambling and crazy, but she is just looking for her next line.
 Then she has another breakdown saying she's too exhausted to act only to forget her line within the breakdown, building up layers of scripted mistakes.
 I love this type of stuff and am happy to see this early stage in the style's evolution.

 - Belushi then pitches his line of clothing which just turns out to be the clothing off his back that he is selling out of desperation.
 He then goes on to try and sell even more of his belongings.

 - This was followed by Dan Aykroyd playing Carter in a campaign commercial despite putting zero effort into nailing down the look.

-- Louise Lasser then lays on the ground to put on her shoes and share the tale of her scandal, in a very real moment that just might have been a cry for help.
+- Louise Lasser then lays on the ground to put on her shoes and share the tale of her scandal, in a genuine moment that just might have been a cry for help.

 - Louise Lasser returns to say her good nights.

 Once again this episode had fewer sketches to choose from, but I still did have three favorite moments of the night.
 First, I loved the Kaufman-esque short film with layers of line reads that blur the level of reality we are watching.
 Next, even though I wouldn't say it was comedic, the Louise Lasser explaining her situation was pretty interesting to watch.
 Finally, I was a fan of seeing Garrett Morris as Idi "VD" Amin.

 esque short film with layers of line reads that blur the level of reality we are watching.
 Next, even though I wouldn't say it was comedic the Louise Lasser explaining her situation was pretty interesting to watch.
 Finally, I was a fan of seeing Garrett Morris as Idi "VD" Amin.